Alex Salaueu

 Alex Salaueu (September 13, 1926 – May 23, 2021) was a Belarusian Avant-garde artist.
+Few works have survived from his extensive artistic repertoire, estimated at nearly 5000 creations.
+The majority of his work, especially his lyrical abstract works, stem from the latter part of his career.
+The latest are held by museums and discerning collectors.
 Salaueu was a Member of the Union of Artists of the Republic of Belarus and an Honored Artist of the Byelorussian SSR (1982).